lbryio/spec/index.md

 #### Resolution

-URL _resolution_ is the process of translating a URL into it's associated claim id and metadata.
+URL _resolution_ is the process of translating a URL into the associated claim ID and metadata.

 ##### No Modifier